Willy Wilson

-William Joel Ventenilla Wilson (born January 30, 1980) is a Filipino-American former professional basketball player who is currently the head coach for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
+William Joel Ventenilla Wilson (born January 30, 1980) is a Filipino-American professional basketball coach and former player who last served as head coach for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
 He played for four teams in the PBA.
 He spent his college years playing in De La Salle University before being drafted fifteenth overall by the Alaska Aces in the 2004 PBA draft.

 College career

 In 1998, Wilson came over from the US to join the De La Salle Green Archers in the UAAP.
 Although he joined the team late, he made an impact off the bench in his rookie season with his versatility, outside shooting, and defense.
 That year, with a new coach in Franz Pumaren and former Rookie of the Year Renren Ritualo leading the way, the Archers went 13–1 and went on to win the championship over the FEU Tamaraws.
 From 1998 to 2001, the Archers won four straight titles.
 In his final season, the Archers went 13–1 but this time lost to the Ateneo Blue Eagles.

 In 2023, Wilson was honored as the De La Salle Alumni Association's Sports Awardee.
 He and other members of La Salle's championship-winning teams received championship rings that year.